josemf/keystone-adapter-knex-migrations/README.md

 This is still highly experimental and should be used with care.
 If you're going to use this tool in a production database system <u>please perform a backup</u> first.
 That said we would love to have people using this tool and reporting bugs or having feature requests.

-Our goal soon is to implement proper unit testing to the code, hang on tight.

 A lot of things works as of now:

 * List migrations: